Monitor your GitHub Repos with Docker and Prometheus

 Configuration

-Create a GitHub token to use for this project.
-This prevents us from hitting API limits imposed by GitHub for non-authenticated traffic.
+Create a GitHub token for this project.
+This will prevent us from hitting GitHub's API limits for non-authenticated traffic.

 Navigate to Create GitHub Token where we will create a token for this project.